 The Accuplacer has no time limit, allowing you to earn the best score possible.
 Please allow several hours minimum to complete your assessment(s) and the registration process.
 The average time to complete the test 2-2.5 hours.

 Students who are retesting may register at their preferred campus.
 Please call 218-793-2800 to register.

 It is highly recommended to practice in depth before testing, because students may only retest each section of the assessment twice.
 During a retest session, a student may choose to schedule one or more sections.
 Each retest session costs $10, payable on campus at the NCTC Bookstore or Business Office.
 A waiver to test for free may be obtained from the Academic Success Center (ASC) or Adult Basic Education (ABE) staff after providing evidence of studying.
 Reasonable accommodations are available for students with documented disabilities.

 Accuplacer is an adaptive, internet-based assessment.
 As you answer each individual question, the computer will provide another question best suited to your ability.
 Therefore, it is important to take as much time as needed to be confident in your answer.
 Calculators are provided by the assessment and allowed on select questions, but students are not allowed to bring their own calculators.

-Northland uses the following modules: Reading Comprehension, Arithmetic, Elementary Algebra and Intermediate Algebra.
+NCTC uses the following modules: Reading (R), Arithmetic (ARTH), Quantitative Reasoning, Algebra, and Statistics (QAS) and Advanced Algebra and Functions (AAF).
 More information on types of problems within each of these modules is available at the Accuplacer website.
 If you are unsure how much math your program requires, please contact admissions staff or your academic advisor for more information.